hzeller/txtempus/README.md

 I am living in a country where there is no [DCF77] sender nearby for my European radio controlled wristwatch to get its time.
-This vintage Jungans Mega doesn't have any buttons to set the time, so to bring it back to life, I built my own 'transmitter', taking the [NTP] time of a Raspberry Pi and generating a modulated signal via GPIO pins to then magnetically couple it into the watch ferrite.
+This vintage Junghans Mega doesn't have any buttons to set the time, so to bring it back to life, I built my own 'transmitter', taking the [NTP] time of a Raspberry Pi and generating a modulated signal via GPIO pins to then magnetically couple it into the watch ferrite.